Why Choose EIU?

 When our majors make important choices such as these, EIU Political Science professors are fully committed to working closely with their students — from academic advising on through the department's newly established Undergraduate Mentoring Program.
 We also go out of our way as a department to encourage and recognize student excellence in their academic pursuits, particularly through the annual Political Science Student Awards and Recognition Banquet held each April.

 Pi Sigma Alpha

-Pi Sigma Alpha (the Political Science Honorary) Inductees at the Spring 2013 Student Awards and Recognition Banquet.
+Pi Sigma Alpha inductees at the 2014 PLS Student Awards and Recognition Banquet

 Government Simulations and Internships

 Desiree Dussard (right) being presented with the 2014 Outstanding EIU Model Illinois Government Delegate Award by graduate student Kayla Samuelson.